 All of them the same….going through the motions of what “I” need to get done.
 Ignoring the hundreds of people that pass by me on their way of accomplishing what they need to get done.
 I think it’s safe to say (at least for me) that at the end of the day, I have not truly connected with any one “soul”.

-Connection is what is missing in my life!
+Connection is what is missing in many of our lives!
 Even connection within the family circle is hard.
-We have to deal with preparing meals, cleaning dishes, taking care of pets, making sure your kids are where they need to be, making sure snotty noses are wiped, making sure your oldest who doesn’t care about hygiene has his teeth brushed before he heads out the door, making sure appts are made for dentists and doctors are made and kept, blah, blah, blah………….
+We have to deal with preparing meals, cleaning dishes, taking care of pets, making sure your kids are where they need to be, making sure snotty noses are wiped, making sure your oldest, who doesn’t care about hygiene, has his teeth brushed before he heads out the door, making sure appts are made for dentists and doctors, blah, blah, blah………….
 Add running a business our of your home to that mix and it’s a tsunami most days!

 Unfortunately, human connection is work!!
 It doesn’t just come!
-If it does for you…don’t brag!
 Most of us struggle immensely with it.
 I know that I am not alone; although at the end of the day when I am beating myself up on all that I “didn’t do”, it sure does feel like I am.

 1. First and foremost – make good use of technology!
 Phones are great for paying bills, checking emails, and learning.
 BUT, make sure it isn’t taking away from the quality time you have with those around you.
 When you’re checking out at Target, put your phone down and focus on the checker.
 Ask her how her day is?
 Tell her that her earrings are beautiful!
 Make it a point to notice one thing about him/her that you can compliment.
 Just think about the confidence boost you would have given that person.
 That may be just what they needed at that very moment.
 When you’re at home, make it a point to only use your phone when there is a great need.
 Evenings in my house fly by fast and before I know it, it’s bedtime and we haven’t “really” spent time together.
-Sure kids can use electronic devices when they are done with homework and you are preparing dinner.
-But when dinner is over, make it a point to put all electronics to rest.
+Sure, kids can use electronic devices when they are done with homework and you are preparing dinner but when dinner is over, make it a point to put all electronics to rest.
 In my house, we have started “family reading”.
-Every night (when dad is home) we all sit in the front room and I read them a chapter or two out of a novel that we have picked as a family.
+Every night (when dad is home) we all sit while I read them a chapter or two out of a novel that we have picked as a family.
 It’s the perfect way to wind the kids down for the evening and have meaningful conversations.
-We’re currently reading the “Ramona” books by Beverly Cleary.
-They were my favorite as a kid and my boys seem to love them!

 2. Ditch your drainers!
 You know who they are.
 They are the people in your life that you just don’t feel like bring meaning to your life.
 Being friends with people just for the sake of “being friends” is draining.
 Now that doesn’t mean that you have to go out tomorrow and let go of all of the friends you have simply because they are not bringing fulfillment to your life.
 Different friends contribute different things to your relationship.
 My point is to be intentional about the close ones that you do have.
 It’s hard to have close friends…at least for me it is.
 Remember how I said being connected is hard?
 Give 100% to those relationships you want to encourage.
 Maybe you’re still trying to figure out who your true connected friends are and that’s ok.
 In being aware and intentional with who you want to grow with and who you don’t, that will come.
 Choose these friends wisely and grow those relationships.
 Send a friend some snail mail 🙂